An Exploration of Optimal Parameters for Efficient Blind Source Separation of EEG Recordings Using AMICA: Results

 \subsection{PMI vs MIR}

-Since both MIR and PMI are measures of independence between components, we would expect them to covary.
+Since both MIR and PMI are measures of association between components, we might expect them to covary.
 PMI only considers bivariate independence, while MIR takes into account multivariate independence.
 For each dataset, 75\% of epochs were randomly selected, and decomposition was performed with AMICA for four different trials.
 5,000 iterations were run using the same starting seed.
 Figure \ref{fig:versus} plots PMI versus MIR for each dataset.
 For each subject, the results of all four trials are shown to be clustered together.
-Although the resulting quality of AMICA decomposition is sensitive to the amount of data used, the portions used in the decomposition appear to have relatively little effect.
+Although the resulting quality of AMICA decomposition is sensitive to the amount of data used, the exact subset of data used in these decompositions appear to be associated with relatively small differences in outcome.